Professor Farnsworth: Something without which no ribbon-cutting ceremony could proceed: the ceremonial oversized scissors.

 - Battlestar Galactica.
 When the crew of Galactica handbuild a stealth fighter out of spare parts, they name it "Laura" after President Laura Roslin, and naturally invite her to christen it with a bottle of champagne.
 Roslin raises the bottle to break it over the nose, whereupon everyone shouts "No!
 No!" as the fighter's hull is made from carbon fiber and is actually quite fragile.
 Roslin says, "Just kidding!" and settles for sprinkling some of the bubbly instead.

-- In "A Flight To Remember", the christening of the Spaceship Titanic was done by smashing a jar that held Leonardo DiCaprio's head, rather than a champagne bottle.
+- In "A Flight to Remember", the christening of the Spaceship Titanic is done by smashing a jar that held Leonardo DiCaprio's head, rather than a champagne bottle.

 - In the episode of The Simpsons where Ned opens Praiseland, Mayor Quimby drives up in his limo, simply pokes his head out of the window and says, "It is with, uh, great pride that I dedicate this new school, sports arena or attraction."
 The mayor cuts the ribbon and just drives off.